mwaterman29/personal-site/content/projects/06_YouThinkYouKnowMe.md

 z-10 is so that it appears on top of most of the elements, but leaves the tutorial elements at z-20 and above, so they appear not 'dimmed'.

-[pointer-events-none](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events) stops the overlay from blocking blocking buttons.
+[pointer-events-none](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events) stops the overlay from blocking buttons.